Contents

 Serengeti National Park

 Serengeti is one of the most popular national parks in Tanzania.
-But also famous for its wildebeest migration.
+It is also famous for its wildebeest migration.

 Tarangire National Park: